 Play around with the following commands to understand how you can navigate in the Unix file system: Note!
-If you don't know how to type the tilde character ($\tilde{}$) on your platform, google this.
+If you don't know how to type the tilde character (~) on your platform, google this.

-pwd (print working directory)

-cd (change directory to your home directory)

-cd dir (go to the local directory dir, relative to the current directory)

-cd /usr/bin (go to the directory with the absolute path /usr/bin, not relative to the current directory)

-cd .. (go to the parent directory)

-cd ~/foo (go to the directory foo in your home directory)

-ls (list all files in the working directory; files starting with a period like .gitignore are excluded)

-ls -a (list all files in the working directory, including those starting with a period)

-ls -l -h (list files with detailed information like size, change time and access rights)

-man ls (Show the manual for the ls command.
+Print working directory. cd Change directory to your home directory.
+Go to the local directory dir, relative to the current directory. cd dir cd /usr/bin Go to the directory with the absolute path /usr/bin (not relative to current directory). cd ..
+Go to the parent directory. cd ~/foo Go to the directory foo in your home directory. ls List all files in the working directory.
+Files starting with a period, like .gitignore, are not listed.
+List all files in the working directory, including those starting with a period. ls -a ls -1 -h List files with detailed information like size, change time and access rights. man 1s Show the manual for the 1s command.
 Type space to go to the next page.
 Type b to go to the previous page.
-Type q to quit.)
+Type q to quit.